solidnetwork-xyz/OCP-1Z0-819/resources/docs/io.md

 - copy, // no copy folder subfolder
 - move
 - delete // you cannot delete a non-empty directory, delete content first
+- notExists
+- createDirectory // IOException if the parent directory does not exist

 ### FileSystem
 - describes available filesystems